Classic Beignets are pillowy, New Orleans-style fried dough. Enjoy these soft donuts sprinkled with powdered sugar or dipped in a sauce!

 To REHEAT.
 To reheat quickly, pop them in the microwave for a few seconds.
 For the oven, place in a 350°F oven for about 5 minutes.
 Eat them before they cool off!

 For more fried treats, try:

-- Add ¾ cup warm water to a small bowl.
-Sprinkle 1 tsp yeast on top and stir to dissolve.
-Allow the yeast to activate (about 5 minutes).
+- Place warm water in a small bowl.
+Sprinkle yeast on top and stir to dissolve.
+Allow yeast to activate (about 5 minutes).

-- In a large mixing bowl (or stand mixer), add the shortening, sugar, egg, heavy cream, salt and nutmeg.
+- In a large mixing bowl or stand mixer, combine egg, cream, shortening, granulated sugar, salt and nutmeg.
 Mix to combine.

-- Add the flour to the mix.
-Use the dough hook attachment on a stand mixer and mix on medium speed until all of the ingredients are combined and dough is smooth but still slightly sticky.
+- Add flour to the mix.
+Use the dough hook attachment on a stand mixer and mix on medium speed until all ingredients are combined and the dough is smooth but still slightly sticky.

 - Form a ball with the dough and place in a greased bowl.
 Cover and let rise for about 1 hour.

 - Heat 3 inches of oil in a deep-sided, heavy pot over medium-high heat until oil reaches between 360 and 370 degrees F.